Enjoy a beautiful and colourful journey climbing the 5th highest mountain in Peru

 Experience breathtaking landscapes on this full day trek

-Bilingual guides with years of experience will be there to assist you along the way
+Bilingual guides with years of experience

 Rainbow Mountain, a wonderful natural landscape, located at 5020 meters above sea level, in the community of Vinincunca to the south of Cusco, It takes the name of rainbow mountain thanks to the colors it possesses, a magical place surrounded by mountains and glaciers Never seen before, come and be part of this adventure, Vinincunca awaits you!